bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

     assert.deepEqual('+00000000', false);

-“Deep” equality means that the enumerable “own” properties of child objects are evaluated also:
+"Deep” equality means that the enumerable "own” properties of child objects are evaluated also:

     import assert from 'assert';